Plant nutrients in soil: Gains

 In the process of mineralisation, microbes feed on organic matter, releasing ammonia (NH3), ammonium (NH4+), nitrate (NO3−) and other nutrients.
 As long as the carbon to nitrogen ratio (C/N) of fresh residues in the soil is above 30:1, nitrogen will be in short supply for the nitrogen-rich microbal biomass (nitrogen deficiency), and other bacteria will uptake ammonium and to a lesser extent nitrate and incorporate them into their cells in the immobilization process.
 In that form the nitrogen is said to be immobilised.
 Later, when such bacteria die, they too are mineralised and some of the nitrogen is released as ammonium and nitrate.
 Predation of bacteria by soil fauna, in particular protozoa and nematodes, play a decisive role in the return of immobilized nitrogen to mineral forms.
 If the C/N of fresh residues is less than 15, mineral nitrogen is freed to the soil and directly available to plants.
 Bacteria may on average add 25 lb nitrogen per acre, and in an unfertilised field, this is the most important source of usable nitrogen.
 In a soil with 5% organic matter perhaps 2 to 5% of that is released to the soil by such decomposition.
 It occurs fastest in warm, moist, well aerated soil.
 The mineralisation of 3% of the organic material of a soil that is 4% organic matter overall, would release 120 lb of nitrogen as ammonium per acre.

 In nitrogen fixation, rhizobium bacteria convert N2 to ammonia (NH3), which is rapidly converted to amino acids, parts of which are used by the rhizobia for the synthesis of their own biomass proteins, while other parts are transported to the xylem of the host plant.
 Rhizobia share a symbiotic relationship with host plants, since rhizobia supply the host with nitrogen and the host provides rhizobia with other nutrients and a safe environment.
 It is estimated that such symbiotic bacteria in the root nodules of legumes add 45 to 250 pounds of nitrogen per acre per year, which may be sufficient for the crop.
 Other, free-living nitrogen-fixing diazotroph bacteria and archaea live independently in the soil and release mineral forms of nitrogen when their dead bodies are converted by way of mineralization.

-Some amount of usable nitrogen is fixed by lightning as nitric oxide (NO) and nitrogen dioxide (NO2−).
+Some amount of atmospheric nitrogen is transformed by lightnings in gaseous nitric oxide (NO) and nitrogen dioxide (NO2−).
 Nitrogen dioxide is soluble in water to form nitric acid (HNO3) dissociating in H+ and NO3−.
 Ammonia, NH3, previously emitted from the soil, may fall with precipitation as nitric acid at a rate of about five pounds nitrogen per acre per year.